The Captured Soldier

 It was a fair question.

-Cain and the Fear of Beasts
+Cain's Fear of the Beasts

 But what happens when a person loses the very thing that sets humans apart?
 What happens when he lets his instincts rule him, when he forgets his calling and becomes, in all but name, just another beast?